viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 ## 4. Place the private methods in the calling order

 It is much easier to navigate between private methods if they are placed in the order they are called by public methods.
+Many times I see that private methods are randomly placed inside the class.
+It makes navigating between the methods harder because you are constantly jumping up or down as you read the code.

 Don't